vigdorchik/scala-ide/org.scala-ide.tracker/README.md

     * [JGoogleAnalyticsTracker]
   * reuse visitor ID (appId) per eclipse installation (preferences)
   * use user-agent and flash version to send os information and java version
-  * event with individual versions not send (temporary)
+  * send event for individual versions of module
 * 0.1.0 :
   * initial code (use [JGoogleAnalyticsTracker])